Why Hire a Berkeley Violent Crime Lawyer

 Your attorney can dismantle the prosecution’s claims by challenging weak or unlawfully obtained evidence.
 By filing the necessary motions, your lawyer could remove evidence from your case before the jury even lays eyes on it.

-Violent Crimes Lawyer for All Offenses
+Violent Crimes Attorney for All Offenses

 - Assault – Under California Penal Code § 240, assault is defined as “an unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”